erounsavall/getdata-030/README.md

  ...
  subject30, activity6, measurement N name, value
 ```
-(Note: this is the long form; as mentioned in the rubric, either long or wide form is acceptable, see https://class.coursera.org/getdata-030/forum/thread?thread_id=107 for discussion
+(Note: this is the long form; per the community TAs, either long or wide form is acceptable, see https://class.coursera.org/getdata-030/forum/thread?thread_id=107 for discussion